jackw01/led-control/README.md

     - Power supply ground to LED GND
     - Power supply 5V to LED 5V

+For more information on which Raspberry Pi GPIO pins LED strips can be connected to, see [here](https://github.com/jgarff/rpi_ws281x).

 #### RGBW LEDs Are Highly Recommended
 Know what you're doing with electricity.
 Addressable LEDs can draw a lot of current, especially in long strips.
 You should use RGBW LEDs for the reason that **they look better and require much less power** when displaying whiter colors (a good quality 5V 4A power supply can comfortably handle 150 RGBW LEDs at full brightness).